kkhetarpal/Literature/MarkovDecisionProcess.md

 ## Summary Notes

-## References: Introduction to RL by Rich Sutton
+## Chapter 3 - Introduction to RL by Rich Sutton

 - The RL framework comprises of
   - An agent, which is an entity that learns and is the decision maker,